 Option awards are granted with an exercise price equal to the closing market price of our common stock at the date of grant.
 Options granted to employees primarily vest ratably over five years on each anniversary of the date of grant and options granted to non-employee directors vest fully on the first anniversary of the date of grant.
-Vesting as it relates to awards issued to employees is conditional based on continuous service.
-Options granted after January 1, 2006 have contractual terms of seven years.
-Options granted prior to January 1, 2006 have contractual terms of ten years.
+Vesting as it relates to option awards issued is conditional based on continuous service.
+Options granted after May 8, 2013 have a contractual term of ten years, options granted between January 1, 2006 and May 8, 2013 have contractual terms of seven years and options granted prior to January 1, 2006 have contractual terms of ten years.
 Upon any change in control of the company, 25% of the unvested stock options then outstanding will vest and become exercisable.
 However, if the acquiring entity does not assume outstanding options, then all options will vest immediately prior to the change in control.

-We use the BSM option-pricing model to determine the fair value of options granted.
+We use the Black-Scholes-Merton option-pricing model to determine the fair value of options granted.
 Option-pricing models require the input of highly subjective assumptions, particularly for the expected stock price volatility and the expected term of options.
 Changes in the subjective input assumptions can materially affect the fair value estimate.
 Our expected stock price volatility assumptions are based on the historical volatility of our stock over periods that are similar to the expected terms of grants and other relevant factors.
 We derive the expected term based on historical experience and other relevant factors concerning expected employee behavior with regard to option exercise.
 The risk-free interest rate is based on U.S. Treasury yields for a maturity approximating the expected term calculated at the date of grant.
-We have never paid any cash dividends on our common stock and we have no present intention to pay a dividend; therefore, we assume that no dividends will be paid over the expected terms of option awards.
+We have never paid any cash dividends on our common stock and we have no intention to pay a dividend at this time; therefore, we assume that no dividends will be paid over the expected terms of option awards.

 We determine the assumptions used in the valuation of option awards as of the date of grant.
-Differences in the stock price volatility, expected term or risk-free interest rates may necessitate distinct valuation assumptions at those grant dates.
+Differences in the expected stock price volatility, expected term or risk-free interest rate may necessitate distinct valuation assumptions at those grant dates.
 As such, we may use different assumptions for options granted throughout the year.
 The weighted averages of the valuation assumptions used to determine the fair value of each option award on the date of grant and the weighted average estimated fair values were as follows: